 One chef secret I’ve learned to making a superb bechamel sauce is to infuse the milk with onion, cloves and bay leaves prior to combining the hot milk with the roux.
 This adds fantastic flavor to the bechamel sauce and elevates it beyond the way most cooks prepare their sauce.

 Keep it Smooth

-Whether you add cheese or not, it’s important to keep bechamel sauce smooth.
+Whatever you decide to add to your sauce, it’s important to keep bechamel sauce smooth.
 No one likes flour-y clumps in their bechamel.

 In order to make your bechamel sauce silky smooth, it’s important that your butter and flour mixture are just as warm as the milk when the two are combined.

 Chefs like Jacques Pepin have suggested creating a beurre manié, which is like a dough or paste made of butter and flour.
 This is then added to the hot milk.
 However, I have found Julia Child’s method of combining a warm roux (butter and flour that is warmed in a pan) to be the easiest method for thickening the hot milk.